eg: DL3 7JA

 Referenceline's role

 We are not responsible for settling disagreements between firms and their customers, but we will take reasonable steps to encourage the resolution of any complaints.
-If we receive a form with any rating of 3 or less, we will promptly send a copy of that form to the firm concerned (preferably by email or fax).
+If we receive a form with any rating of 3 or less, we will send a copy of that form to the firm concerned.

 We will defer publication of the form: